Physical Education

 Games prepare students for competitive sports.
 Games are conducted in small groups with an emphasis on participation and inclusion.
 Students become familiar with the skills, rules and sportsmanship required for a successful team.
 Students provide their own helmet for skateboard, unicycle, inline skate and bicycle.

-Grade Six Team Sports
+Grade 6 Team Sports

 Grade 6 students may also try out for the competitive league teams in the following co-ed sports: